IMG_3309.JPG

 Evan Golinsky speaking copy.JPG

 Working with the Brain Trauma Foundation, Evan established The Golinsky Fund.
-This charitable fund targets improving the guidelines put out by the Brain Trauma Foundation used in treating patients with traumatic brain injuries.
-The funds raised through this initiative go directly toward funding research into traumatic brain injuries and effective treatment methods, with the hope that patients like Dan Golinsky will have a higher survival rate.
+This fund targets improving the guidelines set forth by the Brain Trauma Foundation for the treatment of patients with traumatic brain injuries.
+The funds directly support research into traumatic brain injuries and effective treatment methods, with the hope of improving the survival rate of patients like Dan.

-Starting in 2017, Evan Golinsky partnered up with their synagogue, Temple Beth Am of Miami, Florida, to organize the first Golinsky Comedy Club.
-Through hard work and planning, the first event was held on December 17th, 2017 and featured locally and nationally recognized comedians, including Pulitzer Prize winner Dave Barry.
-The first show was a hit, with the community coming together to raise almost $30,000 for The Golinsky Fund at the Brain Trauma Foundation.
+In 2017, Evan Golinsky partnered with Temple Beth Am of Miami, Florida, to organize the inaugural Golinsky Comedy Club.
+The first event was held on December 17th, 2017 and featured locally and nationally recognized comedians, including Pulitzer Prize winner Dave Barry.
+The first show was a hit, with the community coming together to raise almost $30,000 for The Golinsky Fund.

 IMG_1158.JPG

-With Evan attending college at the University of Pennsylvania, the torch was passed onto two very special people who added their individuality to the Comedy Club.
+While Evan attended college at the University of Pennsylvania, he passed the torch to two very special people who added their individuality to the Comedy Club.

-Marlee Golinsky, Evan’s younger sister, has been an integral part of the development of the Golinsky Comedy Club from the beginning.
-Being Dan and Myrna’s child, Marlee was deeply impacted by the passing of her father and has sought means to memorialize him in the way that he would have wanted.
-She proudly represents the Golinsky Comedy Club and the causes it supports.
+Marlee Golinsky, Evan’s younger sister, has been an integral part of the development of the Golinsky Comedy Club since its inception.
+Marlee was deeply impacted by the passing of her father and has tirelessly supported the fundraiser with her leadership, outreach, and creative adaptation during the COVID-19 pandemic.

-Marlee and Cooper expanded the Golinsky Comedy Club in 2020 through the inclusion of funding for Achieve Miami, a Miami-based nonprofit benefitting underserved youth through mentorship, counseling and success-driven experiences.
-Marlee and Cooper have begun raising funds for Achieve Miami, creating a scholarship for underserved teens in honor of the Golinsky and Menachem families.
+In 2020, Marlee and Cooper expanded the Golinsky Comedy Club through the inclusion of funding for Achieve Miami, a Miami-based nonprofit benefitting underserved youth.
+Marlee and Cooper created a student scholarship in honor of the Golinsky and Menachem families.